 Denial is self-destructive

-Allow yourself space to grieve for the way things were before or for the things lost along the way.
+One step toward self-acceptance is allowing yourself space to grieve for the way things were before or for the things lost along the way.
 Holding it in causes pain and anxiety and keeps you stuck in whatever story you tell yourself.
 I didn’t let myself plan for a future I wasn’t sure I’d get.
 I lived day to day, going through the motions, planning for the worst, and hoping for the best.
 Pretending everything is okay all the time is self-defeating.
 It takes a huge toll on the body and mind.

 Don’t let ‘what-if’ win